Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2021-12-01/types.md

 ### StorageBlobDeadLetterDestination
 #### Properties
 * **endpointType**: 'StorageBlob' (Required): Type of the endpoint for the dead letter destination
-* **properties**: [StorageBlobDeadLetterDestinationProperties](#storageblobdeadletterdestinationproperties): Properties of the storage blob based dead letter destination.
+* **properties**: [StorageBlobDeadLetterDestinationProperties](#storageblobdeadletterdestinationproperties): The properties of the Storage Blob based deadletter destination

 ## DeadLetterWithResourceIdentity
 ### Properties
-* **deadLetterDestination**: [DeadLetterDestination](#deadletterdestination): Information about the dead letter destination for an event subscription.
-To configure a deadletter destination, do not directly instantiate an object of this class.
-Instead, instantiate an object of a derived class.
-Currently, StorageBlobDeadLetterDestination is the only class that derives from this class.
+* **deadLetterDestination**: [DeadLetterDestination](#deadletterdestination): Information about the destination where events have to be delivered for the event subscription.
+Uses the managed identity setup on the parent resource (namely, topic or domain) to acquire the authentication tokens being used during delivery / dead-lettering.
-* **identity**: [EventSubscriptionIdentity](#eventsubscriptionidentity): The identity information with the event subscription.
+* **identity**: [EventSubscriptionIdentity](#eventsubscriptionidentity): The identity to use when dead-lettering events.

 ## DeliveryAttributeMapping
 * **Discriminator**: type